davidtchiu/davidtchiu.github.io/teaching/cs261/hwk2.ttt/index.md

 ----------------------------------------------------------
 [10/10pts] Completion of RandomPlayer.
-Remember that I do not want you to repeatedly generate random locations until you find one that is free.

 ----------------------------------------------------------
 [10/10pts] Completion of CornerPlayer.
-Reuses code wherever possible.

 ----------------------------------------------------------
 [10/10pts] Completion of your custom Player.
-Reuses code wherever possible.

 ----------------------------------------------------------